 - 8. Running multiple devices yields poor performance

-- 9. Swollen electrolytic capacitors
+- 9. Swollen or leaking electrolytic capacitors

 - How to know if you need to upgrade your power supply